blair-mmai/AzureML_SentimentAnalysis/Executive-Overview-of-Microsoft-Azure-ML-Studio---for-use-in-Sentiment-Analysis.md

 The PaaS space is led by 3 companies.
 Amazon with a market-leading AWS offering, Microsoft with Azure as the second-largest (1) PaaS at 17.6% (2) of the market in February of 2020, and Google with a 3rd place cloud offering at roughly 10% market share.
 All three of these market leaders offer value as a PaaS, however, our focus will be on the Azure platform developed by Microsoft for this tutorial.

 PaaS through Azure as a common platform simplifies training and integration across organizations in a cost-effective way.
 Azure and other PaaS Services are typically paid for by usage, therefore, allowing rapid scaling (3) in a manner that is cost-effective.

-Looking specifically at Text Analytics capabilities, the table below does a good job of summarizing the capabilities you will find across the platforms (4):
+Looking specifically at Text Analytics capabilities, the table below does a good job of summarizing the capabilities you will find across the various PaaS platforms (4):

 ![Figure 1 Comparison of NLP Services](https://user-images.githubusercontent.com/55206834/86625341-f254de00-bf92-11ea-81a8-f0297571805d.png)

 Figure 1 Comparison of NLP Services

+We explore Azure specifically for Sentiment Analysis below as our platform of choice.

 ## **Azure Machine Learning Studio**